estuary/flow/site/docs/concepts/schemas.md

   compile-time type checks of user lambda functions.
-  These checks are immensely helpful for surfacing mismatched expectations around, for example, whether a field could ever be null or is misspelt — which if not caught might otherwise fail later at runtime.
+  These checks are immensely helpful for surfacing mismatched expectations around, for example, whether a field could ever be null or is misspelt — which, if not caught, might otherwise fail at runtime.

 ### Annotations